 Spring semester science students can receive up to 4 credits for successfully completing their Science 301: The Science of Sustainability (worth 1 Dickinson College credit each) and 3 UEA (60 credits) courses.
-SCIE300 - Science and Society may also be an offered course, at the discretion of the Resident Director.

 Students are expected to maintain a full course load at all times.